plimantour/rai-agent/rai-description/solution-description.md

 - **Residual risk**: cache persistence on the container file system may hold fragments of sensitive solution content.
 Mitigation options include migrating to Azure Storage with encryption, adding automated expiry, or disabling caching in production deployments.
 - **Log sensitivity**: action logs contain the uploaded filename (potentially sensitive).
 Guidance: enforce naming policies and review log retention periods.
 - **Document lifecycle**: ensure deployment scripts include scheduled cleanup of `rai-assessment-output/` and `/logs` directories.
+- **PII approvals**: session-level allowlists reduce noise but could mask future detections if the same term appears in newly uploaded files; the scan reruns for each document to mitigate, but operators should monitor for overuse of approvals.

 ## 4. Responsible AI Risk Mitigation